There’s a quote from Leonard Ravenhill I see from time to time: “Today we spend more money on dog food than missions.”

 In the US, the American Pet Products Association estimates we spend $23 billion on pet food.
 (On pets in total, for everything from vets to toys to food, we spent $60.5 billion in 2015).

-Globally, we spend $48 billion on missions (CSGC figure).
-I suspect that the US, being the largest sender of missionaries, spends the greatest percentage of that amount.
+Globally, we spend about $48 billion per year on missions (CSGC).
+I suspect the US, being the largest sender of missionaries, spends the greatest percentage of that amount.

 So it doesn’t look to me like we actually spend more on pet food than on missions.
-But, to consider this further: when you think about it, people who own dogs have to regularly buy dog food.
-It’s rather like saying we spend more on bread or milk or eggs than on missions.
+But, consider further: people who own dogs have to regularly buy dog food.
+It’s like saying we spend more on bread or milk or eggs than on missions.
 It’s hard to compare a staple to what is typically at most a once-a-year or once-a-month contribution.

-UPDATE: A reader noted this estimate, that people spend more than $350 million on Halloween costumes for their pets.
-This is comparable (and used to exceed) to what we spend on missions to the unreached (variously estimated at 1% of missions spending, or ~$480 million).
+UPDATE: A reader noted that people spend more than $350 on Halloween costumes for their pets This is comparable to–and used to exceed–what we spend on missions to the unreached (variously estimated at 1% of missions spending, or ~$480 million).